It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 Radiotherapy is the typical treatment for chondrosarcoma.

 Ewing’s sarcomas that do not respond well to high-dose chemotherapy may require radiation therapy and even a stem cell transplant.

 In this procedure, the patient’s stem cells (blood cells that have the potential to develop into all different types of blood cells) are removed from the bloodstream.

 Targeted therapies are specially designed treatments that target treatment specifically on cancer cells.
-For example, denosumab (Xgeva) is a monoclonal antibody that acts to block the activity of specialized bone cells called osteoclasts.
+For example, denosumab (Xgeva) is a monoclonal antibody that blocks the activity of specialized bone cells called osteoclasts.

-This medication has been used in the treatment of tumors of giant cell bones that have reappeared after surgery or can not be removed by surgery.
-Imatinib (Gleevec) is a targeted therapy drug that can block the signals of certain mutated genes that cause the growth of tumor cells.
+This medication has been used to treat tumors of giant cell bones that have reappeared after surgery or can not be removed by surgery.
+Imatinib (Gleevec) is a targeted therapy drug that can block the signals of specific mutated genes that cause the growth of tumor cells.